vote/gaballot/README.md

 The dev server will be running on `http://localhost:5050`.

+After pulling new code, if the SQL schema has changed, run `make initsql` to migrate the database.

 ### Loading data

 1. Download the statewide zip files from https://elections.sos.ga.gov/Elections/voterabsenteefile.do for both the November general election (35209.zip) as well as the January runoff (35211.zip).
 Place these two zip files in the root of this repo.